 Bonus features

-If you want to take your store to the streets, Shopify offers a marketplace where you can purchase physical point-of-sale (PoS) hardware.
-You can also enjoy Shop integration.
-Shop is an online marketplace that helps manage payments and order tracking for customers.
-In addition, Shopify customers with the Plus plan get a whole other set of features like a custom-built app and free expansion stores.
+If you want to take your store to the streets, Shopify offers a marketplace where you can purchase physical point-of-sale (POS) hardware.
+You can also enjoy Shop integration, which is an online marketplace that helps manage payments and order tracking for customers.

 Security and bandwidth